WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 Furthermore, the design goals are to be:

- - Polyfillable by generated JS glue using the underlying `DescriptorOptions` JS API, i.e. to not introduce any new expressivity.
+ - Polyfillable by generated JS glue, i.e. to not introduce any new expressivity.

 We define such an API in the form of a new compile-time import similar to the JS string builtins.
-This new builtin can be called from the start function to populate the prototypes in imported `DescriptorOptions` objects.
+This new builtin can be called from the start function to populate imported prototypes.

 ### Configuration API